heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 Users that visit servers with certificates can verify the certificate's authenticity by decrypting the signature with CA's public key, and matching the result with the hash of the certificate's contents.
 If they match, then users can be relatively assured that the server is who they say they are.

-## PKCS

-PKCS stands for Public Key Cryptography Standards, which includes a number of standards that are adopted in cryptographic systems to ensure that everyone is on the same page.

-Usually, people will reference specific PKCS standards such as PKCS#7, PKCS#8, PKCS#11, etc.

-## S/MIME

 ## Fingerprint

 Fingerprints are similar to hash functions, in that they take an arbitrarily large input and produces a relatively small output that uniquely identifies the input.
 However, the difference is that fingerprints have no constraints whether the output can be reverse engineered to get the input.
 In other words, all hash functions are fingerprints, but not all fingerprints are hash functions.

-## pkcs .cer .pfx pem

 ## X.509